retutils/wiphish/README.md

 ## License

 Specify your license here, for example, MIT, GPLv3, etc. Always ensure that your tool adheres to the licensing of the software/tools it builds upon.

----

-Remember to replace placeholders like `yourusername` with appropriate values.
-Tailor the README to match the specific features, requirements, and steps of your tool.
-Ensure your tool adheres to the legal and ethical standards of the cybersecurity community.